Free Preventive Maintenance Checklist + Learn to Make Your Own

 Review asset history

 Over time, assets can develop unique patterns through frequent breakdowns, or use of non-original spare parts, for example.
-The way the maintenance needs of your equipment has changed over time must be accounted for in any preventive maintenance checklists you develop.
+The way the maintenance needs of your equipment have changed over time must be accounted for in any preventive maintenance checklists you develop.
 Check your equipment maintenance logs to ensure this information is available.

 The anatomy of a good preventive maintenance checklist